Perfil: Editorial line

 Perfils slogan is Periodismo puro (Spanish: "pure journalism").
 Jorge Fontevecchia said that "Pure or technical journalism is always critical, like American 'watchdog' journalism".
-Despite the implication of total objectivity, the newspaper is strongly critical of the national government.
-Many of the articles, both in the printed edition and on the website, focus on critics of the government and of President Cristina Fernández.
+Despite the implication of total objectivity, the newspaper was strongly critical of the national government of Cristina Fernández de Kirchner.
+Many of the articles, both in the printed edition and on the website, focused on critics of the Fernández de Kirchner government.

 Editorial Perfil is one of a number of publishing companies which do not receive any official governmental advertisements.
-It has claimed that the official distribution of advertising monies is "discriminatory" and a "method of persecution and exclusion" of critical media.Perfil criticizes its competing newspapers Clarín and La Nación for their design changes that fail to disguise unchangeable positions.
+It has claimed that the official distribution of advertising monies is "discriminatory" and a "method of persecution and exclusion" of critical media.Perfil criticizes newspapers Clarín and La Nación for their design changes that fail to disguise unchangeable positions.